DonkeyMobile/donkey-assessment/assessment-mark-overbeek/Steps.md

 ## Use of AI

 I made use of AI for fast development in a programming language I do not know very well yet.
 I tried to keep the code clean and skip things I do not understand.

+## Validation

+Tried to keep the validation of fields in the type script schema as much as possible.